 - Embrace change!
 Look forward to it!
 Find small ways to create a constantly changing environment in the library (hint: beta programs & services).

 Librarians can use games to connect patrons to books

 - Use games to do reader's advisory ask, what games do you play? to get a sense of the types of stories, characters and settings the gamer prefers.

 - Create "readalike" displays - if you liked this GAME, you may like these books/movies/CDs/games

 Does this trend of putting games in libraries point to a larger trend?

 Yes.
 Libraries looking for ways to reach beyond their traditional patron base.
 Libraries are striving to deliver what patrons want.
-Libraries continue to struggle for relevancy in a world where people are willing to pay money for commercial commodities that libraries deliver for free (Netflix, for example).

 More links and articles with talking points for library gaming: